GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 #### ghub_exercise1.ipynb

-#### doc directory

-This directory contains a PDF file decribing implementation details for Ghub Peagsus WMS Python Workflows.
+This Jupyter Notebook provides the user interface for the Pegasus WMS workflow.
+See doc/Ghub_Pegasus_WMS_Workflows.pdf for more information.

 #### bin directory

 This directory contains the Python scripts to run on CCR's high performance compute cluster.

-### remotebin directory
+#### remotebin directory

-This directory contains the bash script, pythonLaunch.sh, used by the Pegagus WMS to launch the python scripts in the bin directory.
-A Python environment was created for this tool, see remotebin/pythonLaunch.sh for details.
-See https://docs.ccr.buffalo.edu/en/latest/howto/python/ for instructions on how to make and use a Python virtual environment (venv) for CCR's systems.
-If you need assistance creating a Python environment for your tool, please open a Ghub ticket.
+This directory contains the bash script, pythonLaunch.sh, used by the Pegasus WMS to launch the python scripts contained in the bin directory.
+A Python virtual environment was created for this tool, see remotebin/pythonLaunch.sh for details.
+See https://docs.ccr.buffalo.edu/en/latest/howto/python/ for instructions on how to create and use a Python virtual environment (venv) for CCR's systems.
+If you need assistance creating a Python virtual environment for your tool, please open a Ghub support ticket.

 #### middleware directory